agusakow/react-mail/README.md

     $ guil build

-Site will be available on the http://localhost:8080/
+Site will be available at the http://localhost:8080/

 ### Tests